Umbria

 Spello

 Spello is a stone’s throw from Assisi.
-Like Assisi it is known for its ancient history, (both Etruscan and Roman), links to the Franciscan order, its medieval well-preserved old-world ruins, Pinturicchio’s fabulous paintings in the Franciscan Church of Santa Maria Maggiore and the Infiorate which is a festival held each year to celebrate the Catholic feast of Corpus Domini using the petals of flowers to create intricate floral carpets along the streets of the town.
-This tradition has its roots in the Corpus Domini feast, a Christian celebration that honors the Eucharist.
-The Infiorate usually occurs on the Sunday of Corpus Domini, which falls 60 days after Easter.
+Like Assisi it is known for its ancient history, (both Etruscan and Roman), links to the Franciscan order, its medieval well-preserved old-world ruins, Pinturicchio’s fabulous paintings in the Franciscan Church of Santa Maria Maggiore and the Infiorate which is a festival held each year to celebrate the Catholic feast of Corpus Christi using the petals of flowers to create intricate floral carpets along the streets of the town.
+This tradition has its roots in the Corpus Christi feast, a Christian celebration that honors the Eucharist.
+The Infiorate usually occurs on the Sunday of Corpus Christi, which falls 60 days after Easter.

 During the Infiorate, the streets of Spello are transformed into a canvas of vibrant colors and intricate designs made entirely of flower petals, seeds, and other natural materials.
 The preparation for this event is meticulous, involving the collaboration of local residents, artists, and volunteers.
 Participants work together to create stunning floral carpets depicting religious themes, biblical scenes, and intricate patterns.